cuga-rajal/opensim_apple_arm64/README.md

 	patch -p1 < bullet-2.86-mac-arm64-x86_64.patch

-Then build and install the shared library.The same build process works for Bullet 2.86 or 3.25.
-At the terminal, change directory to the top level or your Bullet distriibution.
+At the terminal, change directory to the top level or your Bullet distribution.
 Depending on your version this will be _bullet3-2.86.1_ or _bullet-master_.
-The following instructions describe steps using bullet3-2.86.1.
+The following instructions reference bullet3-2.86.1, but the steps are the same for either version.

 Note that the cmake command listed below merges flags needed for either Bullet version.
 You can use the same command for either version; flags not recognized will just be ignored.